ONS-Innovation/python-rap-template/docs/index.md

 ## Future Plans

-- Enhanced RAP-specific examples and workflows
+- Add tests
-- Additional data source connectors (databases, APIs, cloud storage)
+- Add more documentation and developer guidance
-- More comprehensive data validation and quality checks
+- Further customisation options for the template:
-- Integration with ONS data platforms and services
+    - Ability to choose your own Package Manager (Poetry, Pipenv, PDM, etc.)
-- Advanced statistical analysis templates
+    - Ability to choose your own Linting/Formatting tools
-- Enhanced documentation and developer guidance
+    - Ability to configure the GitHub repo setting post-generation via GitHub Template feature.
-- Ability to update projects with the latest template changes
+- Ability to update the project with the latest template changes.

 ## Development